AnnikaV9/hcclient/README.md

 <br />

 ## Prerequisites <a name="prerequisites"></a>
-For x86_64 linux, statically and dynamically linked binaries are provided with the interpreter and dependencies bundled in.
+For x86_64 Linux, statically and dynamically linked binaries are provided with the interpreter and dependencies bundled in.

 On other platforms, python >= 3.10 and pip are required. <br />